Election science

 The study of election science can be traced back to early scientific studies of electoral systems and particularly the development of the field of social choice theory, including the Marquis de Condorcet's analysis of electoral systems in the 18th century.
 The field came into being following the 2000 United States presidential election, where several administrative and technical failures may have affected the outcome of the election.
 Examples of subjects where election science methods are applied include gerrymandering, electoral fraud, suffrage, and voter registration.

-There is an academic conference dedicated to the study of election science and the Southern Political Science Association has a sub-conference for the study of election science.
+The Election Science, Reform, and Administration (ESRA) conference is an academic conference dedicated to the study of election science.
+The Southern Political Science Association has a conference within a conference (CwC) dedicated to election science.
 In addition, multiple universities now offer a bachelor of science in political science for a data science track.